It’s a lofty claim, but there aren’t many cities in Europe more fun to explore than Vienna, Austria.

-A “first time” in any city can always be a bit nerve racking, so this guide offers everything you need, to figure out how to get from the airport into town, which area of the city to stay in and a few places to stuff your face, or fill up on coffee.
+A “first time” in any city can always be a bit nerve racking, so this Vienna Travel Guide offers everything you need, to figure out how to get from the airport into town, which area of the city to stay in and a few places to stuff your face, or fill up on coffee.

 Vienna Bus Lines: A bus company called Vienna Airport Lines runs yet another good option from the Vienna Airport to the city, or vice versa, with the benefit of quite a few drop off and pick up points.
 It’s the mid priced option with €8 one way tickets or €13 return.
 It’s not a bad option at all.